Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: Saturated UCN density

-Figure $4$ shows the dependence of saturated UCN density on the multipole order, for traps made of Be with $f=3\times 10^{-5}$, respectively $f=10^{-4} $, each with end windows made of c$^{11}$BN with $\widetilde{V}=315$ neV.
-For the worse trap a field of $B_{R}=2.5$ T enhances the saturated low field seeker UCN density by a higher factor $3.6$ from $390$ cm$^{-3}$ to $1400$ cm $^{-3}$.
-Hence, while without multipole the worse $f$ suppresses the UCN density by more than a factor two, with field it is only $22\%$ lower than for the better trap.
-The multipole field thus stabilizes the output of the source; it becomes much less sensitive to the loss coefficient of the Be surface or if its quality degrades with time.
+Figure $5$ shows the dependence of saturated UCN density on the multipole order, for traps with Be-coated cylindrical wall with $f=3\times 10^{-5}$, respectively $f=2\times 10^{-4}$, each with end windows with a potential of $ \widetilde{V}=330$\ $\mathrm{neV}$.
+Again, one notes the positive influence of higher multipole order on the number of trapped UCN and on the polarization.
+Table $3$ quotes values for $n_{\infty ,\mathrm{lfs}}$ and $ P_{\infty }$ for $n=12$ and for various values of $f$.
+One can see, for instance for $f=2\times 10^{-4}$, that the magnetic field enhances $ n_{\infty ,\mathrm{lfs}}$ by more than a factor five from $230$\ $\mathrm{cm} ^{-3}$ to $1210$\ $\mathrm{cm}^{-3}$.
+One also notes that the multipole field stabilizes the output of the source, by mitigating the influence of the loss coefficient of the converter wall surface.
+This includes possible deterioration of the wall quality with time, which will then also be much less an issue than without the field.